jacobp100/react-isomophic-demo/README.md

 Open an issue if you need something clarifying.

+## Changes from Blog Post

+### Form Handling

+In post 1, we put a separate form handlers for action creators inside the reducers.
+The concept of splitting the main action creator from the form validation remains the same.
+However, the form handling has now been moved to formDispatcher; and there is a new reducer for forms, which contains schema errors, submission errors, and whether a form is being submitted.
+This centralised the form handling, and made it so that every form would always get relevant errors and submission state without any extra work.
+I highly recommend you follow this new way if using the form techniques discussed.

 ## Running

 This comprises of a client, server, and a quick API for demonstrational purposes.